OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ### Testing Best Practices for Passwords (MSTG-AUTH-5 and MSTG-AUTH-6)

 Password strength is a key concern when passwords are used for authentication.
 The password policy defines requirements to which end users should adhere.
 A password policy typically specifies password length, password complexity, and password topologies.
 A "strong" password policy makes manual or automated password cracking difficult or impossible.
-The following sections describe key areas for strong passwords, for further information please consult the [OWASP Authentication Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls "Implement Proper Password Strength Controls")
+The followig sections will cover various areas regarding password best practices.
+For further information please consult the [OWASP Authentication Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls "Implement Proper Password Strength Controls").

 #### Static Analysis

-Confirm the existence of a password policy and verify the implemented password complexity requirements according to the [OWASP Authentication Cheat Sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Password_Complexity "Password Complexity").
+Confirm the existence of a password policy and verify the implemented password complexity requirements according to the [OWASP Authentication Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls "Implement Proper Password Strength Controls") which focuses on length and an unlimited character set.
 Identify all password-related functions in the source code and make sure that a verification check is performed in each of them.
 Review the password verification function and make sure that it rejects passwords that violate the password policy.

 <br/>
 <br/>